suppressPackageStartupMessages(library(lubridate))

 )

-We can add a date to it in the same way as before.
+We can add a date to it the same way we did before.

 $date.ts=ymd(Price$date)